 - Woman between 18 and 34 years.

 - Blood Group.
 An important factor for those parents that want their baby to have the same blood group as their own.
-However, this is not a very useful option for parents who want to tell their children about the egg donation.

 - Study of diseases: HIV, chlamydia, hepatitis, rubella, toxoplasmosis, cytomegalovirus or syphilis, among others.